rebel7580/Sonoff-Tasmota-RPI-WatchDog/README.md

 The following settings help make the WatchDog "behave" properly:

  * ButtonTopic: Set to a topic that will be sent when the WatchDog receives a pulse from the RPI.
 This setting also prevents the pulse from directly toggling the state of the device.
- * PowerOnState: 4 - Turn relay(s) on and disable further relay control.
-This leaves the device permenantly in the "ON" state.
+ * PowerOnState 4 - Turn relay(s) on and disable further relay control: This leaves the device permenantly in the "ON" state.
 Since the actual relay is on GPIO2, not GPIO12, this has no effect on the actual relay.